African trypanosomiasis: Sleep disorders

 Sleep-wake disturbances are a leading feature of the neurological stage and give the disease its common name of "sleeping sickness".
 Infected individuals experience a disorganized and fragmented sleep-wake cycle.
 Those affected experience sleep inversion resulting in daytime sleep and somnolence, and nighttime periods of wakefulness and insomnia.
 Additionally, those affected also experience episodes of sudden sleepiness.

 This sleeping impairment is also related to disruptions of circadian rhythm, the body's internal clock, which regulates rhythmic behavior, including metabolic patterns in cells.
 Studies indicate T. brucei alters the oscillatory expression of clock genes in the suprachiasmatic nuclei (SCN), among other brain regions, charged with circadian regulation.
 This alteration of expression may be moderated by the host's immune responses, such as parasitic activity and inflammation resulting from elevated TNF-α levels.

-Neurological/Neurocognitive symptoms
+Neurological symptoms

 Neurological symptoms include: tremor, general muscle weakness, hemiparesis, paralysis of a limb, abnormal muscle tone, gait disturbance, ataxia, speech disturbances, paraesthesia, hyperaesthesia, anaesthesia, visual disturbance, abnormal reflexes, seizures, and coma.
 Parkinson-like movements might arise due to non-specific movement disorders and speech disorders.

-Psychiatric/Behavioural symptoms
+Psychiatric symptoms

 Individuals may exhibit psychiatric symptoms, which can sometimes dominate the clinical presentation.
 These symptoms include aggressiveness, apathy, irritability, psychotic reactions and hallucinations, anxiety, emotional lability, confusion, mania, attention deficit, and delirium.

-Advanced/Late disease and outcomes
+Advanced disease and outcomes

 Without treatment, the disease is invariably fatal, with progressive mental deterioration leading to coma, systemic organ failure, and death.
 An untreated infection with T. b. rhodesiense will cause death within months whereas an untreated infection with T. b. gambiense will cause death after several years.
-Damage caused in the neurological phase is irreversible.
+Damage caused in the neurological stage is irreversible.